VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 Typical structure of **Core** project is:

-* Models - contains domain models that you want to introduce to VirtoCommerce platform and Search Criteria for support search.
+* Models - contains domain models that you want to introduce to VirtoCommerce platform and Search Criteria for support search:
-  * Entities
+  * Entities;
-  * Search Criteria
+  * Search Criteria.
-* Services - declaration of CRUD and search services without implementations
+* Services - declaration of CRUD and search services without implementations:
-  * CRUD service interface
+  * CRUD service interface;
-  * Search interface
+  * Search interface.

 ### Preinstalled NuGet packages